naiba-archived/avalanche/README.md

-# avalanche
+# Anti avalanche

-Anti avalanche for  Go application.
+This package allows a method of your Go application of only one access at the same time, and can get the same results are returned.